qiime2/docs/source/tutorials/pd-mice.rst

    Based on the group significance test, is there a difference in phylogenetic diversity by genotype?
 Is there a difference based on the donor?

+..
+There is no difference in evenness by genotype, but hte difference in phylogenetic diversity is borderline signfiicant (p=0.0508)
+.. there is a difference in both evenness and PD by donor

 If we had a continuous covariate that we thought was associated with the alpha diversity, we could test that using ``qiime diversity alpha-correlation``.
 However, the only continuous variable in this dataset is the days since transplant.

 Beta Diversity